danvk/dtslint-post/post.md

 });
 ```

-Crazy as the first example is, it's exactly how the type declarations in DefinitelyType have always been tested.
+Crazy as the first example is, it's exactly how the type declarations in DefinitelyType have traditionally been tested.
 It didn't matter what the type was, so long as the type checker didn't find any errors.
-Particularly in the presence of `any` types, this makes for some weak tests.
+Particularly in the presence of [`any` types][any], this makes for some weak tests.
 Weak tests lead to imprecise and inaccurate typings, and they make refactoring type declarations scary.

 Microsoft recently introduced a new tool, [dtslint][], which makes assertions in type declaration tests possible.
 The rest of this post explains how to use it to bring all the benefits of testing to type declaration files.